-- Statement No. 99, Omnibus 2022, which will be effective based on individual applications.
-Earlier implementation is encouraged. - Statement No. 100, Accounting Changes and Error Corrections and amendment of GASB Statement No. 62, which will be effective for the year ending June 30, 2024. - Statement No. 101, Compensated Absences, which will be effective for the year ending June 30, 2025.
+- Statement No. 101, Compensated Absences, which will be effective for the year ending June 30, 2025. - Statement No. 103, Financial Reporting Model Investments, which will be effective for the year ending June 30, 2025.

 NOTE 3.
 DETAILS ON TRANSACTION CLASSES/ACCOUNTS